Welcome to Divrei Chizuk!

 because we give thanks to the Almighty.
 We wake up in the morning, and the first thing that we recite, our very first prayer of the day, is

-should sit on the bed for twelve seconds, count to twelve and then stand up.
+Her suggestion was simple: upon waking up, one should sit on the bed for twelve seconds, count to twelve and then stand up.
 This approach will prevent dizziness and fainting.
-This
+This seems like a simple solution to a pressing problem.
+Indeed, everybody applauded her solution.

-Tanach, the word “hodaah” is used to mean “lifting up” or “carrying”.
-Thus, the same word which is used to thank is also usedto give eminence, to elevate.
 Horav Avigdor Miller, zl, derives a fundamental principle from here.
 When we have cause to thank, pay gratitude to a benefactor, we become dutibound to study his eminence, to elevate him and to recognize his virtues.
 This is all part of gratitude.
 When we recognize the need to thank Hashem, we, in turn, apply ourselves to acknowledging His eminence.